The Ladies of Mandrigyn: Plot summary

 Following a successful siege, mercenary captain Sun Wolf and his female second in command Starhawk prepare their army to return home.

-They are visited by Sheera, a wealthy noblewoman from Madrigyn.
+They are visited by Sheera, a wealthy noblewoman from Mandrigyn.
 The men of her city have been captured by the evil wizard Altiokis and forced to work in the mines below his fortress.
 Sun Wolf refuses her offer to hire his army, stating he knows better than to battle against magic.

 Sheera covertly drugs Sun Wolf and kidnaps him to a ship bound for Mandrigyn.
 Sheera's untrained magician Yirth poisons him with a deadly drug called "anzid", and he will die if he does not receive the daily spells which hold back its effects.
 Sun Wolf agrees to train a force of females Sheera has assembled in Mandrigyn so they can storm the mines and reclaim the men.

 Discovering his absence, Starhawk suspects Sun Wolf has been taken to Altiokis's stronghold in Grimscarp.
 She deserts the company and embarks to find Sun Wolf, joined by Fawn, Sun Wolf's concubine.
 They meet the old wizard Anyog, who, like Yirth, has limited power because he never passed the final trial which would unlock his magic potential.

 Starhawk and her companions encounter a group of zombie-like nuuwa, creatures whose minds have been destroyed by a magical parasite.
 During their battle, Fawn is badly injured, and they bring her to Anyog's home town to allow her time to heal.
 Fawn decides that she cannot live the life of a mercenary's lover and decides to marry Anyog's merchant nephew instead.
 Their conversation awakens Starhawk's true feelings for Sun Wolf.
 She realizes that she loves him and must continue her hunt, even if he is already dead.

 In Mandrigyn, Sun Wolf begins training Sheera's group of women in secret, disguised as a slave of her wealthy household.
 The women initially resent his strict methods but grow stronger and deadlier as they practice at night in the secluded orangery on Sheera's estate.
 While interacting with the females in his new company, Sun Wolf's thoughts turn to Starhawk, and he admits to himself that he loves her and relies on her company.